How to access EODATA using boto3 on Creodias

 When filling in the variable directory, make sure to follow these rules:

-Use slashes / as separators between elements of that path - directories and files
+Use slashes / as separators between elements of the path, such as folders and files

 Do not start the path with a slash /